-North Uist and South Uist are two islands that are part of Scotland’s Outer Hebrides alongside the rest of the Uists and other islands groups.
+North Uist and South Uist are two islands that form part of Scotland’s Outer Hebrides alongside the rest of the Uists and other islands groups.

-The islands are linked by causeways which run through the Isle of Benbecula and Grimsey.
+The two islands are linked by causeways which run through the Isle of Benbecula and along the edge of Grimsay.

 Things to do in North Uist